 - You should monitor your activities to engage local suppliers, as well as local content and job achievements over the life of the project, as this will provide important information needed for reporting purposes.
 It is also good practice and will remind you of the effort you have made to engage local businesses and related achievements.

 - For details on the Local Jobs First requirements for grant recipients refer to the Local Jobs First Supplier Guidelines.
+This includes grants to local governments.

 As a project that has received a significant government grant, you may also be approached to participate in events to showcase the project, your and your supply chain’s capability and excellence of the workforce delivering the project.
 This is a great way of promoting the great achievements from local businesses and workers on government projects.